BBTastro/cc-beatBoxLab/docs/features/ai-chatbot.md

 ## Overview

 The AI Chatbot feature provides intelligent, personalized assistance throughout the user's goal achievement journey.
-Powered by OpenAI integration, the chatbot offers contextual support, progress insights, and motivational guidance based on the user's specific challenge data, beat completion history, and personal goals.
+Powered by OpenAI integration, the chatbot offers contextual support, progress insights, and motivational guidance based on the user's specific challenge data, beat completion history, rewards status, and personal motivational statements.

 ## What is the AI Chatbot

 ### Core Workflow

-1. **Context-Aware Conversations**: AI assistant with access to user's challenge progress, rewards, and motivational statements
+1. **Context-Aware Conversations**: AI assistant with access to user's challenge progress, beat details, rewards, and motivational statements
 2. **Intelligent Guidance**: Personalized advice based on completion patterns and goal context
 3. **Progress Analysis**: Insights into streak patterns, completion rates, and achievement trends
 4. **Motivational Support**: Encouragement tailored to individual progress and challenges